Compactness of quantics tensor train representations of local imaginary-time propagators: Results: two-time/-frequency objects

 \subsubsection{Fermion-fermion model}

 Figure~\ref{fig:two-imaginary-time-F} summarizes results obtained for $G^\mathrm{FF}(\tau, \tau')$ by the truncation using $\epsilonSVD$ [(a)] and $\epsilonTCI$ [(b)] with $\cR=40$.
 For both in Figs.~\ref{fig:two-imaginary-time-F}(a) and~\ref{fig:two-imaginary-time-F}(b), $\chi_l$ converges to $O(1)$ at large $l$, indicating that $\cR=40$ is large enough.
 For the two truncation schemes, the bond dimension $\chi$ grows at small $\beta$ and saturates at large $\beta$.
 The onset of the saturation shifts to larger $\beta$ as $\epsilonSVD$ or $\epsilonTCI$ is reduced.
 This saturation is a surprising finding, considering the following naive counting-number arguments.
 The number of elements in a QTT representation is proportional to $\chi^2 \cR_\mathrm{min}$, while the number of coefficients in $c_{pp'}$ is proportional to $L^2 \propto (\log (\beta\wmax))^2$.
 By comparing the two, we may conclude that the bond dimension $\chi \propto (\log (\beta\wmax))^{1/2}$ at large $\beta$, which is apparently inconsistent with the observed saturation.
-This requires further investigations in future studies.
+The multiscale interpolative construction of QTTs~\cite{lindsey2024multiscaleinterpolativeconstructionquantized} may not provide a direct explanation either, as the function is difficult to approximate not only around isolated points $(\tau,\tau')=(0, 0)$ and $(\beta,\beta)$, but also rectangular areas near $\tau=0, \beta$ and $\tau'=\beta$.
+A comprehensive understanding of the saturation of $\chi$ at large $\beta$ remains an open question.